avengers-p11/Documentation/VCS Design + POC/Project VCS policies/Naming Conventions/README.md

 ## Conclusion

-In conclusion, implementing branch access policies in the OT Microservice project is essential for maintaining code quality, security, and collaboration efficiency.
-By using GitHub's branch protection rules, you can make sure that important branches like main are only updated through pull requests, with required checks like tests and code reviews.
-This prevents unauthorized changes and helps keep the codebase clean.
-Additionally, you can control who has permission to push to these branches, ensuring that only authorized contributors can make updates, leading to a more organized and secure development process.
+In conclusion, Implementing branch access policies in the OT Microservice project ensures code quality, security, and efficient collaboration.
+By enforcing GitHub's branch protection rules, updates to critical branches like main require pull requests with tests and code reviews, preventing unauthorized changes and maintaining a clean codebase.

 ## Contacts